CBCMoving/cbc_api/README.md

 * POST

 #### FTP:
-On this way all interaction with company occurs on company's ftp server.
-Company provides data from ftp account (username,  password, server, workdir).
-Collecting and processing xml files will be runned across crontab.
-All xml files in inbound dir will be processing.
+This way all interaction with company occurs on company's ftp server.
+Company provides data for ftp account (username,  password, server, workdir).
+Collecting and processing XML files will be runned across crontab.
+All XML files from outbound dir will be processed.
-> After successful processing xml will be removed from inbound dir on ftp server.
-Response xml will be uploaded in outbound dir on ftp server.
+> After successful processing xml will be removed from outbound dir on ftp server.
+Response XMLs will be uploaded in inbound (responses) dir on ftp server.

 Example directory tree of ftp server:
 * outgoung
-* reponses
+* responses
 * statuses
 * errors

 > Directories: `outgoing`,` responses`, `statuses` is customizable by ftp provider.
-But `errors` is required on ftp tree.
+But folder `errors` is required in ftp tree.

 `outgoing` contains outbound xml files for processing in cbc.